eclipse-basyx/basyx-java-server-sdk/examples/BaSyxDynamicRBAC/README.md

 <img width="60%" alt="image" src="images/login.png">

-## 📌 Note

-> **Important:**
-> Currently, AAS GUI can only be used by admin account (`john.doe` with password `johndoe`) and not with any user account due to a limitation.
-> This problem will be fixed with this [Pull Request](https://github.com/eclipse-basyx/basyx-java-server-sdk/pull/575)
-> Once this PR is merged then you can login with any user account.
-> For now, please use provided Postman collection to interact with the authorized components with user accounts.

 ## Security in BaSyx

 Detailed documentation of BaSyx Security is available inside Authorization section of each component [here](https://wiki.basyx.org/en/latest/content/user_documentation/basyx_components/v2/index.html)